CoolPolishGuy/CLD_kubernetes/README.md

  ```

 * What autoscaling features are available?
 Which metrics are used?

-There are several features that are available like for example: current, available, age, up-to-date.
+Adding or removing pods each time it's necessary based on CPU utilization and other pieces of information such as current, available, age and up-to-date states provides an horizontal scaling.
+You can custom the autoscale by setting the minimum and maximum number of Pods you want to run.
 You can also create your custom metrics if they suits best the deployement.
+According to the documentation it's possible to scale during a RollingUpdate.
+The proportional scaling allow to balance the additional replicas in the existing active ReplicaSets.

 * How can you update a component? (see "Updating a Deployment" in the deployment documentation)